|1 week ago|

 |icon.svg||2 years ago|

 |metadata.yaml||1 month ago|

 |requirements.txt||8 months ago|

-Ceph is a distributed storage and network file system designed to provide excellent performance, reliability, and scalability.
+Ceph is a unified, distributed storage system designed for excellent performance, reliability, and scalability.

-This charm deploys additional Ceph OSD storage service units and should be used in conjunction with the ‘ceph-mon’ charm to scale out the amount of storage available in a Ceph cluster.
+The ceph-osd charm deploys the Ceph object storage daemon (OSD) and manages its volumes.
+It is used in conjunction with the ceph-mon charm.
+Together, these charms can scale out the amount of storage available in a Ceph cluster.

 ceph-osd: storage: osd-devices: cinder,20G